-Mary waited for Jesus to come.
+Mary spent a season of waiting as she waited for Jesus to come.
 Luke tells us that she pondered everything the Angel said and kept them in her heart.
 (Luke 2:19) I don’t know about you, but when I am told something, I can’t wait to go straight to my closest friends and share what I’ve been told.
 I do that because 1.
 They give them their opinions and 2.
 They usually encourage me regarding to whatever it is I was told.
 But in Mary’s case – nobody was encouraging her.
 In fact, she was probably in danger because she got pregnant before she got married and before She consummated the marriage with Joseph.

-So she kept everything in her heart and pondered it.
+So she kept everything in her heart and pondered it during her season of waiting.
 WOW.
 All she had was God, His promises, and her faith that everything He told her would be proven true (Psalm 18:30).